1roadkill/guh/README.md

-☾ :: pls whisper 2 int i might be offtab/afk sometimes // u can c+h freely if i know you!!
+☾ :: pls whisper 2 int i might be offtab/afk sometimes // u can c+h freely if i know you!! // im mainly near the spawn, docks, bakery, ninah area or tmc area

 ☾ :: Fandoms INT : La Luna Falsa (The Fake Moon) // Adopting a Werewolf // Cry of Fear // No Im Not a Human // Afraid of Monsters

 ☾ :: DNI : Basic criteria like proshippers, racists, homophobes, etc. otherwise i dont really care